-Head lice are a common condition that can be transmitted where any group assembles regularly, especially among children whose hats and jackets hang close together.
+Head lice can be transmitted where any group assembles regularly, especially among children whose hats and jackets hang close together.
 Itching or scratching may be a sign of lice, but sometimes there are no signs until you look closely.
 Please check your child's head frequently.
 Look around the ears and back of the neck.
 Be sure you have good light; stand near a window or use a lamp.
 Nits (lice eggs) look like little white spots hanging on a shaft of the hair.
 They are difficult to move or pull off the hair.
 Dandruff or scalp flakes move very easily.
 Nits do not.

 If there are lice, notify the school and start treatment immediately.
-A child may not return to class until your child has been determined to be nit and lice free.